Acria-Network/acria-intellichain/README.md

 ## Acria IntelliChain

-Polygon Edge is a modular and extensible framework for building Ethereum-compatible blockchain networks.
+The Acria IntelliChain is based on Polygon Edge, which is a modular and extensible framework for building Ethereum-compatible blockchain networks.

 To find out more about Acria.AI, visit the [official website](https://acria.ai/).